Research timeline · the order it actually happened

 Sub-diastolic continuous tracking · defending Dec 2026

 Smart Cuff dataset locked, preprint in revision, prototype now holds the cuff below DBP for continuous tracking.
-Two more prizes in 2026: Top Prize at the Safar Symposium and Professional Development Award at the 19th UPPA Postdoctoral Research Symposium.
+Two more prizes in 2026: Top Prize at the Safar Symposium and Professional Development Award at the 19th Research Symposium (University of Pittsburgh).
 Defending in December — looking for the next chapter.